 Final course grades calculated by percentage on Canvas will translate into the following letter grades:

 Gateway Vocabulary Test

-During the first month of the course, you will take a "Gateway Vocabulary Test" on a list of 584 of the most frequent German words and phrases.
+During the first three weeks of the course, you will take a "Gateway Vocabulary Test" on a list of 584 of the most frequent German words and phrases.
 You can find the vocabulary list on the course website and in Canvas on the Homepage.
-The test is 100 questions an is timed at 30 minutes.
+The test is 100 questions and is timed at 30 minutes.
 There is a large item bank, of which you will see 100 items loaded differently each time.
 Many of these frequent words and expressions should already be familiar to you.
 To help you study, the practice test will be available for you to take online (without the score counting) as often as you wish.
 You can take the Graded version only one time and this score goes into your test grades (see grading scheme above).